Billings Public Schools hosts first of two webinars on highly-potent cannabis products

 As far as available treatment for cannabis-use disorder, licensed rehab facilities can provide inpatient or outpatient treatment programs depending on the severity of the addiction treatment and utilize methods that include behavioral therapy, support groups and experiential therapy.
 Those who are having thoughts of suicide can call the Suicide and Crisis Lifeline at 988.

-There currently is no legal limit to the level of THC potency in recreational marijuana and Johnny’s Ambassadors does not advocate for specific government policies, but Stack believes the next step is to set limits on THC potency.
+There currently is no legal limit to the level of THC potency in recreational marijuana and Johnny’s Ambassadors does not advocate for specific government policies, but Stack believes the next step is to set these limits.

 Upham hopes that parents have access to all available information so that they can take the most appropriate actions for their kids.